-After the huge success of the 2015 GS Trophy UK Qualifier, we just couldn’t wait two whole years to do it all again.
-So, for 2016 we have the GS Challenge UK – a bank holiday weekend packed with riding, navigating, camping and competition.
+After the success of the UK team in the 2016 GS Trophy International Final, where our guys finished second by the narrowest of margins, the 2017 UK Qualifier is set to be one heck of an event.
+A bank holiday weekend packed with riding, navigating, camping and competition.
 Two days of riding around the beautiful Welsh mountains, following a road book and tackling challenges along the way.
-For many, the GS Challenge will be about great riding, enjoying the challenges and having a load of fun on their bikes.
-But for the competitive people out there, we’ll be totting up the points and announcing which riders make it through to the final afternoon and a chance to compete to win an epic adventure riding holiday with Off Road Skills.
+For many, the GS Trophy Qualifier will be about great riding, enjoying the challenges and having a load of fun on their bikes.
+But for the competitive people out there, we’ll be totting up the points and announcing which riders make it through to the final afternoon where they’ll compete for a place on Team GB at the 2018 International Final.

 The event is suitable for riders of all abilities and levels.
 The open event will involve a range of enjoyable on and off-road riding challenges, as well as practical, teamwork and navigation tests on the stunning roads around the region.
 Importantly, the event is not a race, but an experience designed to capture the spirit of the GS, the exploration and the enjoyment adventure riding should bring.

-The event is suitable for riders of all abilities and levels.
 The main event will involve a host of fun and enjoyable on and off-road riding challenges, as well as practical, teamwork and navigation tests on the stunning roads around the region.
-Importantly, the event is not a race, but an experience designed to capture the spirit of the GS, the exploration and the enjoyment adventure riding should bring.
-The GS Challenge is designed to be achievable by anyone, regardless of off-road riding experience and great bike skills will not be a guarantee of success.
+The GS Trophy is designed to be achievable by anyone, regardless of off-road riding experience and great bike skills will not be a guarantee of success.

-Simon Pavey, chief instructor at BMW Off Road Skills, said: “The GS Challenge is aimed at every BMW Motorcycle rider being able to come and have fun on some great roads in great company.
-Of course this means the finalists will be skillful motorcyclists, but we want to make sure that the event is open, achievable and enjoyable for riders of all abilities to come and enjoy on their own bikes.
-The routes can be ridden on road tyres and entrants will be able to use BMW Off Road Skills bikes for the off-road tasks.
-New for 2016 we have the off-road options on the routes, to give riders who are keen to ride off-road more a chance to enjoy the Welsh countryside close up.”
+Simon Pavey, chief instructor at BMW Off Road Skills, said: “The GS Trophy is aimed at every BMW Motorcycle rider being able to come and have fun on some great roads in great company.
+Of course this means the finalists will be skilful motorcyclists, but we want to make sure that the event is open, achievable and enjoyable for riders of all abilities to come and enjoy on their own bikes.
+The main route can be ridden on road tyres and entrants will be able to use BMW Off Road Skills bikes for the off-road tasks.
+We have the off-road options on the routes, so if you have off-road tyres fitted, you’ll have the chance to enjoy the Welsh countryside close up.”

 Riders should attend the event and participate in all the road-based activities on their own BMW motorcycle and be prepared.
 BMW Motorrad will provide a selection of GS bikes for use in the off-road challenges.